MicrosoftDocs/Devices-docs/surface-hub/surface-hub-unpack.md

 7. Align the installed hardware with the slots on the mount so it rests firmly in place.
 8. Follow any further instructions that came with your mounting solution.

+TIP: You can use familiar mounting solutions that are compatible across Hub 2S and Hub 3 devices.
+Awareness of Rotation in Hub 3

+For a video demo, see [](https://www.youtube.com/watch?v=fCrxdNXvru4)

+Add Matts video.

 ## Install pen and camera

 1. Unwrap your Surface Hub Pen and attach it magnetically to your preferred side of the device.